Boat seats and cushions tend to wear out and tear over time, so replacing them becomes a must.

 If the seat or cushion has an opposite side, like a hood, latch or dash, it could be through-bolted, and you need to unscrew it from both sides.
-The tricky part is that the screws could be hidden behind something, so you may need to remove the piece that is blocking it.
-There have been a few times I had removed the dash of a boat, reach around to find the screws that held the seat cushion in front of the captain’s chair.
+The tricky part is that the screws could be hidden behind something, so you may have to remove the piece that is blocking it.
+There have been a few times I had removed the dash of a boat, reached around to find the screws that held the seat cushion in front of the captain’s chair.

 Sometimes for the most tricky pieces that don’t seem to have any screws, a gentle pull up on the seat sets it free and only had clips or plastic rivets that held it in place.

 When you have the seats off your boat, you can either take it to an upholstery shop and let them reskin the seats, or you can do it yourself.